hotero001/hotero001.co-jekyll-theme/_posts/2015-7-14-shoulda-matchers.md

 end
 {% endhighlight %}

-Using, shoulda matchers we can accomplish the same test above using only the lines below
+Using shoulda matchers we can accomplish the same test above using only the lines below

 {% highlight ruby linenos %}
 describe Category do